 Difference between CMM & TMM

 Software maintenance is expensive and time-consuming when defects are identified after project delivery.
-Consequently, while detecting defects are important, it is also important that software makes minimum errors during the development phase.
+Consequently, while detecting defects is important, it is also important that software makes minimum errors during the development phase.
 A standard testing process like TMM can help to achieve this.
 TMM (Testing Maturity Model) that is specially designed to address testing can help the organization to improve the maturity of their testing practices.